 Complex systems hide the relationships that matter to a successful strategy.
 Planners and executives are often domain experts, but sometimes lack the understanding of how the “system” works.
 For example, how a firm interacts with its competitors or the reasons why their products are chosen over their competitors.
 There aren’t many people that can provide a detailed operational map of how a firm delivers its strategic choices to the customer.
 And understanding how these two systems interact?
 Most planners are relying on intuition, not a rigorous analysis.

-The Project Management Institute and others give a lot of attention to the execution side of things.
+A lot of attention is given to the planning aspect of strategy with little attention to how to manage its execution.
 Often, the skills to successfully implement the strategy are absent from the strategy itself.
 It’s hard to know what you do not know, so sometimes strategies fail because of lack of rigor in implementation planning.

 Finally, no strategy can succeed with cross functional conflicts in the organization.
 Any strategy that has one silo “winning” at the expense of another is doomed.
 Conflicting standards of performance, compensation, and rewards (informal & formal) will break any strategy.

 ToC offers a framework that overcomes many of the obstacles that break most strategic initiatives.
 Whether they are “correct” is a matter of judgement.
 And a set of tools to overcome many of the obstacles to creating and delivering a good strategy.
 I will cover this framework and tools in detail in later chapters.

 The approach to strategy, with operational excellence as the foundation, then focusing on the problems (undesirable effects) that are inherent in the “standard” way of doing business offers a fresh perspective in arriving at a strategy that will cause success.